jeffrafter/jeffrafter.github.io/content/blog/gatsby-with-typescript/index.md

 Image credit: <a href="https://getliterary.com/the-great-gatsby-throughout-the-years/">The Great Gatsby Throughout the Years</a>
 </figcaption>

 Creating a static website involves an almost infinite set of choices.
-Amongst these is [Gatsby](https://gatsbyjs.com) – a static site framework based on `React`, `JSX`, `CSS-in-JS` and many other modern approaches.
+Among these is [Gatsby](https://gatsbyjs.com) – a static site framework based on `React`, `JSX`, `CSS-in-JS` and many other modern approaches.
 Gatsby is, in many ways, the JavaScript successor to [Jekyll](https://jekyllrb.com/).
 I've upgraded several sites to Gatsby (including this one) finding